Hi. My Name is Naomi S. S. Jacobs and I’m in urgent need of a living kidney donor. Please share my story.

 Dialysis keeps me alive, but can’t replace what an actual kidney does.
 It also takes a toll on my body and isn’t a good long term solution.
 A transplant is the best treatment for someone as young as me at 53.

-Why I Need a Living Donor
+Importance of a Living Donor

 A kidney from a living donor is a better option than from a deceased donor.
 Kidneys from living donors tend to work sooner and last longer than from deceased donors.
 It also ensures that the kidney is as healthy as possible.